Chaoat/3DLife/README.md

 ##### Windows
 Irrlicht can be downloaded from its [website](http://irrlicht.sourceforge.net/?page_id=10).
 Windows users must also copy Irrlicht.dll into the [C/](C/) folder.

+#### python-dev
+Contains python header files needed for c to interface with python.

+##### Windows
+Header files should be included with the python binary eg. c:\Python36\include

+##### Linux
+Some distributions include headers in the installation eg. usr/include/python3.6m, otherwise install the python-dev package for your distribution.

 ### Build and Run

 Once a compiler and all dependancies are installed, the program can be built and run using the following commands: